anneroemer/anneroemer/README.md

 ### Hello world! 👋

-I am a junior frontend developer with a passion for design and ✨aesthetics✨.
+I am a frontend developer at Septima with a passion for design and ✨aesthetics✨.

 Originally I am from a small town in nothern Jutland - currently I am living in Østerbro, Copenhagen.

-Right now I am interning at Septima - getting to do what I love.

 Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/anne-r%C3%B8mer-4606b2170/